RosterElf Logo UK

 • Review your tracking system.
 Ask why the lapse wasn’t caught earlier.
 If your current process relies on manual checks, this is a signal to implement automated expiry alerts.

 • Consider the broader compliance audit.
-A single lapse may indicate that other employees' licences haven't been checked recently.
-Running a HR compliance audit across all staff is a sensible response.
+A single lapse may indicate that other employees’ licences haven’t been checked recently.
+Running an HR compliance audit across all staff is a sensible response.

 If the licence is a condition of employment